FormalOrangesVex355v/TurningPoint/README.md

 As you are working, you can checkpoint local work:

     git status

+This will show all the differences between local work and what is pushed to GitHub:

+    git diff

 This will show you any uncommitted local work

     git add filename